 Tazeen M. Ali joined the John C. Danforth Center on Religion and Politics as Assistant Professor of Religion and Politics on July 1, 2019.

 Ali’s research and teaching focus on Islam in America, women’s religious authority, and Islam, gender, and race.
-Her book-in-progress, “Rethinking Interpretative Authority: Gender, Race, and Scripture at the Women’s Mosque of America,” analyzes how American Muslim women negotiate the Islamic tradition to cultivate religious authority and build gender-equitable worship communities.
+Her book-in-progress “Authorizing Women: Islamic Authority at the Women’s Mosque of America” analyzes how American Muslim women negotiate the Islamic tradition to cultivate religious authority and build gender-equitable worship communities.

 Authorizing Women: Islamic Authority at the Women’s Mosque of America